 - Sustain SU is an official service of the Students’ Union providing resources and coordinating activities to enhance the SU’s environmental policies.

-- At least 30 other diverse student groups are tackling environmental, social and development issues around the world.
+- At least 30 other diverse student groups are tackling environmental, social and development issues.

 The workshop is fully equipped with all the tools you would need to fix your own bike.
 New and used parts are provided for sale, and a professional mechanic is on staff to advise you.
 Aside from drop-in hours, the workshop also regularly hosts learning opportunities on bike safety, maintenance and cycling in Edmonton.